 16 weeks pregnant: Fetal development

-Your baby is around 11.6cm long and weighs 100grams.
+Your baby is around 11.6cm long and weighs around 135g.
 In the next few weeks they’ll go through a tremendous growth spurt, doubling their weight and putting on centimetres in length.

 Your baby’s hearing is one of the first senses to develop in the womb.
 From this week onwards they’ll start to be able to hear your voice and other sounds from outside the womb – albeit a bit muffled and muted.
 It was thought that babies couldn’t hear until the ear was structurally complete at around 24 weeks, but a Belfast study of over 400 babies at just 16 weeks, saw clear responses via ultrasound when researchers beamed in a pure pulse of sound.